drew458/hello-PS5/README.md

 The refresh rate is configurable with adjustable delay.
 Configurable windows notifications (you just need to uncomment lines).
-Configurable Telegram bot notification (change where your bot token and chat_id are stored; if you're thinking to deploy it on Heroku, see below).
+Configurable Telegram bot notifications (change where your bot `token` and `chat_id` are stored; if you're thinking to deploy it on Heroku, see below).

 ## Cloud deployment